elishagretton/pinterest-data-pipeline744/docs/milestone_6.md

 # Step 4: Read data in Databricks

 Now the data is being sent to AWS Kinesis.
-We want to be able to read, clean and write to the data in Databricks.
+We want to read, clean and write the data to Databricks.

 To see the full implementation, please see the notebook [here.](../scripts/milestones/milestone_6.ipynb)